zendesk/sunshine-conversations-desk/README.md

 4. Configure your secret keys and appToken

-  Using the _settings.json.example_ file as a guide, create a _settings.json_ file that contains your appToken, secret key, and key ID
+  Using the _settings.json.example_ file as a guide, create a _settings.json_ file that contains your appToken, secret key, key ID, and appId.

 5. Run it: